xiaoxingxingkz/MRI-and-PET-data-from-ADNI/README.md

 # MRI-and-PET-data-from-ADNI
-Our pre-processed MRI and PET images from ADNI-1/ADNI-2
+Pre-processed MRI and PET images from ADNI-1/ADNI-2